MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 Because this setting is specific to Windows Office apps, it has no impact on other apps on Windows that support sensitivity labels (such as Power BI) or other platforms (such as macOS, mobile devices, and Office for the web).
 If you don't want some or all users to see and use sensitivity labels across all apps and all platforms, don't assign a sensitivity label policy to those users.

 > [!TIP]
-> If you want to stop displaying built-in labels for Word, Excel, and PowerPoint, and display them just for Outlook, or the other way around, see [Scope labels to just Word, Excel, and PowerPoint, or to just Outlook](#scope-labels-to-just-word-excel-and-powerpoint-or-to-just-outlook).
+> If you want to stop displaying built-in labels for Word, Excel, and PowerPoint, and display them just for Outlook, or the other way around, you can achieve this outcome with a per-label setting.
+For more information, see [Scope labels to just Word, Excel, and PowerPoint, or to just Outlook](#scope-labels-to-just-word-excel-and-powerpoint-or-to-just-outlook).

 ## Office file types supported